google/timesketch/docs/APIClient.md

 #### Configure Manually

-All of the configurations that are present in the `from_explore` function are also directly available in the object itself, and can be set directly.
+All of the configurations that are present in the `from_manual` function are also directly available in the object itself, and can be set directly.

 ```